scottgriv/PRG-Personal-Repository-Guidelines/_site/guidelines/brand_guidelines.md

 ## Icon

 - This is "Application Icon" of your project.
-    - The logo should adhere to your brand and color pallete.
+    - The logo should adhere to your brand and color palette.
     - Create a logo that is unique to your project.
 - This can be placed on the bottom of your `README` file and used as your footer.
     - See [Footer](./readme_guidelines.md#footer) for more information.